Shorncliffe Army Camp: Shorncliffe Military Cemetery

-It contains more than 600 Commonwealth war graves from the World Wars.
+It contains more than 600 Commonwealth war graves from both world wars.
 There are 471 from World War I, including more than 300 Canadians, and 6 members of the Chinese Labour Corps.
-There are buried 81 from World War II, including one unidentified British soldier and a Polish war grave.
+There are 81 buried from World War II, including one unidentified British soldier and a Polish war grave.
 A screen wall memorial lists 18 Belgian soldiers who were originally buried in a now-demolished mausoleum.